menu

 Demographics

-The education level of Bird Island citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.43% of adults 25 and older in Bird Island have a college degree.
+In terms of college education, Bird Island is nearly on par with the US average for all cities of 21.84%: 20.43% of adults 25 and older in Bird Island have a bachelor's degree or advanced degree.

 The people who call Bird Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bird Island residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bird Island include German, Norwegian, Swedish, Irish, and English.